flatpak/flatpak-docs/docs/conventions.rst

 - ``org.example.desktop``

-  This is a bad ID because the Appstream standard for legacy reasons treats ``.desktop`` ending ID's special causing inconsistenency.
+  This is a bad ID because the Appstream standard for legacy reasons treats IDs ending with ``.desktop`` as a special case causing inconsistency.

 - ``io.github.Foo``